schorschii/sixleds/README.md

 0. For Windows, you first need to install the driver for the USB-Serial adapter (see `driver` folder).
 On Linux and macOS, no additional driver is needed.
 1. Download and install the `.deb` (recommended) or `.appimage` (for Linux), `.dmg` (for macOS) or `.exe` (for Windows) package from the latest [release on Github](https://github.com/schorschii/sixleds/releases).
 2. You can now start the GUI by executing the platform-specific executable.
 The `.deb` package installs a shortcut to the program in your start menu.
-3. (Only on Linux: the `.deb` package also installs the CLI - you can start it with the command `sixleds`.)
+3. (Only on Linux: the `.deb` package also installs the CLI - you can start it with the command `sixleds-cli`.)

 ## Manual Installation (Linux)
 ```
+# install dependencies
+apt install python3-serial python3-pyqt5

+# start directly
 cd sixleds
+python3 -m sixleds.sixleds_cli
+python3 -m sixleds.sixleds_gui

+# or install in a venv
+python3 -m venv venv
-pip3 install .
+venv/bin/pip install .
+venv/bin/sixleds-cli
+venv/bin/sixleds-gui

+# install system menu shortcut
+# note: replace Exec= in .desktop file with correct path
 mkdir /usr/share/pixmaps/sixleds
 cp assets/icons/* /usr/share/pixmaps/sixleds
 desktop-file-install assets/sixleds.desktop